bio-ontology-research-group/genepheno/README.md

 STEP3.
 Expand the extracted pairs based on the equivalent as well as class relations of the phenotypes in phenomenet (covering phenotypes from HP and MP).

 OntologybasedExpansion.pl

-use this script for the ontology based expansion.
+use this script for performing the ontology based expansion.

 Necessary input files are :
 HP_MP_equivalentClasses.txt
 This file contains which Human Phenotype ontology (HP) class corresponds to which Mammalian Phenotype ontology (MP) class.
 This information is used to propagate the extracts to their quivalent classes.